Maleick/byvalver/README.md

 - Check that all dependencies are properly installed
 - Verify the Capstone library is accessible
 - Ensure NASM and xxd utilities are available

+#### Output File Errors
+- **Directory Creation**: BYVALVER automatically creates parent directories for output files
+- **Example**: `byvalver input.bin results/processed/output.bin` will automatically create `results/processed/` if it doesn't exist
+- **Permissions**: Ensure you have write permissions in the target directory
+- **Disk Space**: Verify sufficient disk space is available for output files
+- **Path Validation**: Check that the output path is valid for your operating system

 #### Null Byte Detection
 - Check that your output file has been properly processed